 To protect against insects, you will need a much finer screen opening, similar to an insect screen on a screen door.
-For this level of protection, you will be purchasing a stainless steel screen but it will reduce the air flow rate from 90% in a large grid screen to about 70 percent overall.
+For this level of protection, you look for a stainless steel screen that will reduce the airflow rate from 90 percent in a large-grid screen to about 70 percent overall.

-Installation of Vent Screens
+Installing Vent Screens

 Vent screens come in several sizes, including the common 2-inch and 3-inch diameters for PVC hubs and couplings.
 The screens may be installed by using a dab of silicone caulk applied to the back of the screen frame or by using a special spring clips to retain the screen.
 Clips are easily removed and are recommended if you plan to add finer screen for the summer months.

 Watch Out for Improper Vents

 One of the confusing issues associated with PVC vents is that there are several ready-made PVC accessories that people have improperly used as a screen.
 For example, a PVC termination vent has a horizontal grill and can obstruct over 60 perfect of the airflow.
 This can lead to furnace problems, such as poor efficiency, pressure switch shut-off, and possibly unsafe operating conditions.
 PVC floor drains are another improper type of accessory that looks like a grill or vent screen but is not appropriate for furnace vents.